Legal Insurance

 • Researching and identifying claims against the property, like liens or unpaid loans

-• Overseeing and hosting the closing
+• Overseeing and hosting the real estate closing

 A real estate attorney may also ensure that the terms of the agreement actually align with their client’s expectations.
 Finally, your attorney will identify any issues that could stall the sale and work to resolve them as quickly as possible.

-Who does a real estate attorney represent?
+Who does a real estate lawyer represent?

 How much does a real estate attorney cost?